Eduap-com/WordMat/How to build WordMat.md

 ### Compiling maxima.core on Mac
 - In the following use a normal maxima 5.38.0 installation from the programs folder and not from the GitHub repository
+- Right click the maxima.app and choose show contents to navigate the contents
 - Copy the most recent versions of solvereal.mac and WordMatunitaddon.mac to *maxima.app/Contents/Resourcecs/maxima/share/maxima/5.38.0/share/contrib/*
-  *Right click maxima.app and choose 'show contents' to navigate the folder*
+   from v.
+39:  'maxima.app/Contents/Resources/opt/share/maxima/5.43.0/share/contrib/'
-- Run maxima.app.
+- Copy unit.mac to the subfolder unit of the contrib-folder …- Run maxima.app.
   (If it fails to open: Open terminal, right click maxima.app, show contents, navigate to find Resources/maxima.sh, dragn drop maxima.sh to terminal and press enter)
 - Run the following commands in the terminal window
 ```